HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 4. Defining JSON schema which enable objectives 1 and 2
 5. Defining the semantic rules that the content follows
 6. Working with Ingestion Service to specify the entity structure for HCA metadata schema
+7. Working with the Data Store to receive new bundle structure requirements and defining a new specification to be implemented by the Ingestion Service team
-7. Defining style guides and the release process for the schema
+8. Defining style guides and the release process for the schema
-8. Ensuring the defined metadata schema provides a positive user experience for those who read and write them
+9. Ensuring the defined metadata schema provides a positive user experience for those who read and write them

 ## In-scope